As the New Zealand film industry has evolved, definitions of

 technical facilities.

-Many films do not fit all of these categories, but we have
+Many films do not fit all of these categories, but I have

 included them because of their significant New Zealand